neodisk17/python-madad/README.md

 - Provides a command to automatically trigger package installation from `requirements.txt` and `constraints.txt` files.
 - Provides a download icon in the editor to automatically install the packages
 - Allows the installation of Python packages directly within VS Code.
+- Generate/Updates requirements.txt based on the already installed packages.

 ## Screenshots